Show All Answers

 No. A good portion of your safety relies on you, since any public facility is only as clean as the last person who touched it.
 The Frederick County Health Department has a web page devoted to COVID-19 updates and resources, including videos on good hygiene measures to protect yourself. http://health.frederickcountymd.gov/

-The Division of Parks and Recreation will complete staff and participant health screenings and temperature checks upon arrival to a program.
+The Division of Parks and Recreation will complete staff and participant health screenings prior to the start of a program.

 If a participant or staff member exhibits symptoms during a program, they should immediately be isolated and sent home or to a health care facility depending on the severity of the symptoms.
 They will not be allowed to return to the program until they have met the CDC criteria to discontinue home isolation.
 Anyone in close contact with a person exhibiting symptoms will not be able to attend the program.
 The best source of information for COVID-19 related concerns is http://health.frederickcountymd.gov/